5 Key Concern Areas to Improve Employee Retention

 The most attractive characteristic of a company is its Proactive decisions.
 Sketching out a solution when the problem has already arrived is comparatively less attractive than the proactive solutions already drafted by foreseeing expected threats.
 When a situation of crisis occurs repetitively, employees will give up on the hope they had in the company, they will feel job insecurity, and will even doubt the company’s existence.
 Either way, it will contribute towards attrition.

 Paying attention to the changing employee behavior is the 5th P. They are significant signs, that require immediate attention to retain them in the organization.
+Changes in employee behavior are signals that require immediate attention.
+Ignoring these signs can lead to disengagement and eventual exit.

 The above are a few of the many reasons for the high attrition rate in tech start-ups.
 If they are not looked at with a magnifying glass the employees would not be saying much about the company’s reputation, the existing employees observing insignificant changes would not strive and in the end, it will become difficult to make the employees stay in the organization.